mlcommons/mlcube/docs/runners/gcp-runner.md

     disk_size_gb: 100

 # As described above, primary role of GCP runners is to ensure a remote instance exists before delegating the actual
 # `MLCube run` functionality to other runners.
-Currently, the only available option is a SSH runner (that assumes
+Currently, the only available option is an SSH runner (that assumes
 # remote instances are available vis SSH i.e. they have public IPs).
 The `platform` field below specifies what runner
 # the GCP runner should be using once GCP virtual instance has been created.
-A SSH runner needs to be configured
+An SSH runner needs to be configured
 # separately (see sections below for some recommendations and best practices).
 platform: 'ssh.yaml'
 ```

 ## GCP runner `configure` phase
-GCP runners execute the following steps during the configure phase:
+GCP runners execute the following steps during the configuration phase:
 1. Check that SSH access has been configured.
 A runner loads users `${HOME}/.ssh/config` file and verifies it
     contains a section for the remote instance there (specified by the name).
 The configuration section must define
     `User` and `IdentityFile`.